 Entourage Consulting is a Maryland Clinical Director service for cannabis dispensaries.
-Our team members are MMCC approved Clinical Directors and provider of medical cannabis consulting.
+Our team members are Maryland Cannabis Administration (MCA) approved Clinical Directors and provider of medical cannabis consulting.
 We have extensive education and experience to assist cannabis patients in the challenges they face in working with cannabinoid therapeutics.
-If you need a clinical director for your Maryland dispensary or a dispensary in another state, please contact us for more information.
-Entourage Consulting is an independent contractor with five years of dispensary experience and product evaluation in Maryland.
+If you need a Clinical Director for your Maryland dispensary or a dispensary in another state, please contact us for more information.
+Entourage Consulting is an independent contractor with six years of dispensary experience and product evaluation in Maryland.
 We provide on call options for patient oversight and education for dispensary staff per the Maryland regulations below.

 COMAR requirements for a dispensary clinical director.

 Pursuant to Maryland COMAR 10.62.31.01, every dispensary is to enlist a Clinical Director to perform the under stated duties.

 Licensed Dispensary Clinical Director – Clinical Director Responsibilities – COMAR 10.62.31.01

 A. A licensed dispensary shall appoint an individual to serve as a clinical director who: